percona/pmm/doc/source/deploy/server/docker.rst

 To pull the latest version from Docker Hub:

-.. include:: ../../.res/code/sh.txt
+.. include:: ../../.res/code/sh.org
-   :start-after: docker.pull.percona-pmm-server-latest
+   :start-after: +docker.pull.percona-pmm-server-latest+
-   :end-before: (end-code-block)
+   :end-before: #+end-block

 This is not required if you are running |pmm-server| for the first time.
 However, it ensures that if there is an older version of the image